”Establishing a Quality Culture in Higher Education Institutions: Exploring innovative concepts, local realities and regional trends“

-Tuesday, 29 April 2025, 02:00 – 04:15 (CEST) / 12:00 – 02:15 (UTC)
+Tuesday, 18 November 2025, 02:00 – 04:15 pm (CET) / 01:00 – 03:15 pm (UTC)

 Key topics include:

-• Regional experiences in advancing science communication
+• Regional experiences in advancing quality assurance and enhancement

-The German Academic Exchange Service (DAAD) and the German Rectors’ Conference (HRK) organise this series of web seminars in the framework of their joint DIES Programme and under the series title “University Leadership in Challenging Times”
+The German Academic Exchange Service (DAAD) and the German Rectors’ Conference (HRK) organise this series of web seminars in the framework of their joint DIES Programme and under the series title “University Leadership in Challenging Times”.

 DIES Web Seminar